Free startup ideas.Browse

 +

 Most generators output a list of unscored, undifferentiated suggestions written by a single LLM call.
 Clever, but commercially useless.
-IdeaTwister runs 15 specialized agents in parallel (Customer Segments, Pricing, Adjacent Niches, GTM Channels, Defensibility, and more), grounds each one in live web research, and scores every variation across five commercial dimensions.
+IdeaTwister runs specialized agents in parallel (Customer Segments, Pricing, Adjacent Niches, GTM Channels, Defensibility, and more), grounds each one in live web research, and scores every opportunity across five commercial dimensions.
 You walk away with a ranked, filterable shortlist instead of a brainstorm dump.

 Stop searching.
 Start scoring.